“Choose to be optimistic, it feels better.” - Dalai Lama XIV

 Introduction of cohort entry for new entrant classes, allowing children, parents and teachers to have a smoother introduction to GHS when they turn 5.

-New property projects, including advancement of the School Hall, upgrades to the toilet blocks and new outdoor covered secret garden area due to start 2019.
+New property improvements including the flexible learning space, upgrades to the toilet blocks, new senior playground and new outdoor covered secret garden area.

 The ability to be able to fund property development, additional resources and pilot programmes, is through the sound financial management of school leadership, under the supervision of the Finance Committee that is led by Dave Saunders and includes Mel Crosbie and myself.
 The school has never been in a better financial position and this was achieved without ever compromising educational goals.